Dupont de Ligonnès murders and disappearance

-The Dupont de Ligonnès murders and disappearance involved the murder of five members of the same family in Nantes, Loire-Atlantique, France, followed by the disappearance of the patriarch of the family, Xavier Pierre Marie Dupont de Ligonnès.
-His wife, Agnès Dupont de Ligonnès, and their four children, along with the family's two dogs, were killed on an undetermined day in early April 2011.
-Their bodies were found buried in their garden on 21 April.
+The Dupont de Ligonnès murders and disappearance also known as the "Nantes massacre" (tuerie de Nantes) involved the murder of five members of the same family in Nantes, Loire-Atlantique, France, followed by the disappearance of the patriarch of the family, Xavier Dupont de Ligonnès.
+His wife, Agnès Dupont de Ligonnès, and their four children, Arthur, Thomas, Anne and Benoît, along with the family's two dogs, were killed on an undetermined day in early April 2011.
+Their bodies were found buried in their garden on April 21.
 Xavier disappeared at the same time and has not been found.
-The exact nature of the events has never been determined, but Xavier is the subject of an international arrest warrant and is considered the prime suspect in the murders.
+The exact nature of the events has never been determined, but Xavier is considered the prime suspect in the murders.
+Since the investigation began, he is targeted by an unpublished blue notice (witness) of Interpol.

 Background

-The Dupont de Ligonnès family were an old aristocratic family originally from Annonay, in the Vivarais region in south-eastern France.
-Their ancestors include Édouard du Pont de Ligonnès (1797–1877), who married Sophie de Lamartine, sister of the poet Alphonse de Lamartine, and whose youngest son, Charles du Pont de Ligonnès, became the Bishop of Rodez.
+The Dupont de Ligonnès family was an aristocratic family originally from Annonay, in the Vivarais region in south-eastern France.
+Ancestors include Édouard du Pont de Ligonnès (1797–1877), who married Sophie de Lamartine, sister of the poet Alphonse de Lamartine, and whose youngest son, Charles du Pont de Ligonnès, became the Bishop of Rodez.

 Xavier Pierre Marie Dupont de Ligonnès (born 9 January 1961 in Versailles) is the son of Bernard-Hubert Dupont de Ligonnès (7 November 1931 – 20 January 2011), an engineer with a degree from the École nationale supérieure de mécanique et d'aérotechnique in Poitiers; his mother was Geneviève Thérèse Maître.
 Xavier's professional activities were very vague, but he is described as a salesman by a source close to the inquiry.
 Xavier created several businesses with limited success, most of which catered to travelling salespeople and restaurant guests.
 One business based in Pornic, called SELREF, had a secretive and ambiguously defined purpose.
 The company's 2006 accounts, accessible through a public commercial website, only show the bare minimum information, and the last data pertaining to the company was filed with the French Register of Commerce on 24 February 2004.
 As manager of SELREF, Xavier hired six salespeople in 2003 and released them all shortly afterwards.

-Xavier's wife, Agnès Hodanger, was born on 9 November 1962 in Neuilly-sur-Seine in the suburbs of Paris.
+Xavier's wife, Agnès Hodanger, was born on 9 November 1962 in Neuilly-sur-Seine, a suburb of Paris.
 She was an assistant at Blanche-de-Castille Catholic School in Nantes, where part of her duties involved teaching catechism.
 Agnès was described as being very religious, regularly attending Mass with her children.
 Parishioners described her as being kind but strict with the children.
-In 2004, writing on the French online medical forum Doctissimo, Agnès described the difficulties she and her husband faced and stated he had commented to her that a group death as a family would not be a catastrophe.
+In 2004, writing on the French online medical chat forum Doctissimo, Agnès described the difficulties she and her husband were having and stated he had commented to her that a group death as a family would not be a catastrophe.

 At the time of the murders, Xavier and Agnès lived at 55 Boulevard Robert Schuman in Nantes, Loire-Atlantique, in a modest house in the western suburbs of the city.